pcmart03/singlestone-exercise/README.md

 ## Build

-**Note** This command will work, but I have created an npm script for deploying to Github Pages.
+**Note** This command will work, but I have created an npm script for deploying to GitHub Pages.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.